Last updated on 02/09/24

 How and when to apply for Spanish non-lucrative visas

-Applications for Spanish non-lucrative visas must be done in person by appointment at your nearest consular office (either London, Edinburgh or Manchester).
+Applications for Spanish non-lucrative visas must be done in person by appointment at your nearest BSL centre (either London, Edinburgh or Manchester).

 The main applicant must submit the following documents: